Rowan’s Mayra Arroyo Uplifts Students, Others in ‘Blessed’ Journey

 The Path Forward

-The road to her life started at Cumberland Community College where she said the support she received from the Educational Opportunity Fund, better known as EOF, was a game-changer and gave her the confidence to full embrace the opportunities in front of her.
+The road to her life started at Cumberland Community College where she said the support she received from the Educational Opportunity Fund, better known as EOF, was a game-changer and gave her the confidence to fully embrace the opportunities in front of her.

-“The support that I received, not only financial, but the emotional and educational support that I received from my EOF counselor really helped me to believe in myself that I can finish college,” Arroyo said.
+“The support that I received, not only financially, but the emotional and educational support that I received from my EOF counselor really helped me to believe in myself that I can finish college,” Arroyo said.
 “Today’s students have computers and don’t have to go to the library.
 As a mom, I have to manage my time.

 “I had to be well organized, and I worked.
 I went to school full time.
 I had a little part-time job and it was tough, but my daughter was my inspiration, because I knew that I was doing this not only for me, but for her,” she said.